Benno-K/PublicScripts/README.md

 the apt-cache (apt update).
 You can use -u to initiate such an update (using sudo if not ran as root}.

+## zero-out-rootfs-freespace

+When using dd piped into gzip
+for backing up filesystems that are actually used, it pays to fill the filesystems with zeroes, because these are compressed down to only a few zeroes.
+I do this once a week for the root filesystem of my raspberry pi.
+Should run when no one is logged in because it **really** slows down the system.

 ```
 usage:  [-t [ # ]][ recipient [ mail-prog ]]